The richest nation in the world is facing a money crisis.

 As I see it, we have two options (which aren't mutually exclusive).

 - Talk to your kids, grandkids, nieces/nephews, cousins, siblings, or friends about personal finance.
-Tell them about credit cards, interest rates, rates of return on investments, high-yield savings accounts, index funds, 401(k)s, IRAs, credit reports, tax breaks ... whatever.
+Tell them about credit cards, interest rates, rates of return on investments, high-yield savings accounts, index funds, 401(k)s, IRAs, college savings plans, credit reports, tax breaks ... whatever.
 Show them how it works.
 Tell them where to learn more.
 Buy them a book, even.
 Just get a dialogue going, keep it going, and spread the knowledge.

 - Donate your time or money to organizations that have made it their mission to eradicate financial illiteracy.